|Corporate Governance Principles|

 The Audit Committee, the Governance and Nominating Committee and the Management Development and Compensation Committee each consists solely of independent directors.

-The Executive Committee consists of the Chairman, the CEO, the Lead Director (if designated by the Board) and the chairs of the other committees.
+The Executive Committee consists of the Chairman, the CEO, the Lead Director (if a Lead Director has been designated by the Board) and the chairs of the other committees.

 The Special Activities Committee consists solely of independent directors who possess applicable security clearances.

-Assignment of Committee Members.
-The Governance and Nominating Committee recommends to the Board the assignment of directors to the Board’s committees.
+Assignment of Committee Members and Committee Chairs.
+The Governance and Nominating Committee recommends to the Board the assignment of directors to the Board’s committees, including the assignment of committee chairs.
 The Governance and Nominating Committee periodically reviews committee structure and assignments.
-In formulating its recommendations to the Board on committee assignments, the Governance and Nominating Committee shall consider, among other considerations it deems appropriate, the periodic rotation of committee chairs and members.
+The Governance and Nominating Committee also shall engage in committee leadership planning, including periodic review of individual director development in relation to the desired attributes and experience identified by the Committee for the role of each committee chair.
+In formulating its recommendations to the Board on committee assignments, the Governance and Nominating Committee shall consider, among other factors it deems appropriate, an objective of rotating committee chairs and members at least every five years.

 Frequency and Length of Committee Meetings.
 The chair of each committee, in consultation with committee members, determines the frequency and length of committee meetings.